debinqiu/ML_Course/Week_1/DecisionTreeAssignment.md

 graph=pydotplus.graph_from_dot_data(out.getvalue())
 Image(graph.create_png())
 ```
 Since Python does not provide pruing on the decision tree, the classification accuracy (69%) may be higher than that from SAS.
-Also, it results in a large tree shown in the following graph and overfitting.
+Also, it results in a huge tree shown in the following graph.
+Without pruning, the tree is more likely to overfit the data.

 ```python
 >>> sklearn.metrics.confusion_matrix(tar_test,predictions)